|WHAT IS PUNTO DE VISTA|

 These cycles can revolve around an author or a country or current.
 At the 2005 edition, for example, the spotlight was turned onto the French director and photographer Raymond Depardon, and in 2010, the work of Jem Cohen took centre stage.
 In 2006 it was Japan's moment of glory.
 The Film of a Thousand Years was a retrospective that recovered classic Japanese documentary films from the last 60 years.
 In the 6th edition, Las afinidades Vigo/Vigo affinities led us to rethink the French non-fiction film of the past decade, whereas Esencial James Benning/The Essential James Benning discovered the work of this American experimental filmmaker in 2009.

 Other cycles might be organised around a common denominator, which could be a theme, an anniversary, an ephemerid or an historical event.
 They are transversal cycles that offer a cross-reading of the history of documentary film.
 The film-essay was the motif chosen for the 2007 edition.
 Entitled The thinking form, this cycle was the first retrospective on the contemporary film-essay organised in Spain, and one of the first in Europe.
-Two years later, in 2009, this section focused on found footage and appropriation in The afterlife of images.
+Two years later, in 2009, this section focused on found footage and appropriation in The afterlife of images, while in 2011, Personal is politics offered a tour of the intersections between feminism and documentary.

 Expanding the concept of documentary beyond film screenings.
 This is the main purpose of the special sessions in Punto de Vista.
 They also focus on the work of the Festival's special guests, screening their films and planning complementary activities.